draeder/entangler/README.md

   })
 ```

-Entangler's optional `opts` object can be tailored to aid in securing it further.

 ### Optional parameters `opts`
+Entangler's optional `opts` object can be tailored to aid in securing Entangler further.

 #### `opts.address = [string]` default = Gun.SEA.pair().pub
 `opts.address` is an optional string that may be passed in as an identifier for peers to swarm around and connect to each other.
 It is converted to a SHA256 hash and announced to the Webtorrent network via Bugoff, which further hashes that hash to SHA256.
+A SHA256 hash of a SHA256 hash!

 #### `opts.issuer = [string]` default = 'entangler Authenticator'
 A TOTP issuer is used to describe the TOTP instance to authenticator apps.